DhawaDG/Nepal_Population_Analysis_Tool/README.md

-Here is your refined README.md file with all the requested improvements and formatting adjustments:
+Here is a clean and well-structured README.md file for your Nepal Population Analysis Tool project with proper Markdown formatting.

 md
 Copy